 Blockchain technology looks as though it may be the next gold rush.
 As with all gold rushes, there are many who make money, and many who lose — and those who tend to do the best in a gold rush are often the ones selling pickaxes.

-Approaching cryptocurrency as part of your investment strategy can be incredibly effective, but should be tempered with patience and understanding.
-Anecdotes of high school students becoming millionaires overnight are the vast minority.
+Approaching cryptocurrency as part of your investment strategy can be effective, but should be tempered with patience and understanding.
 The high volatility of cryptocurrency means there are key strategies to help mitigate these challenges, but it also ensures this is a place where you can make a great deal of money.